Best Toys for Silky Terrier

 Physical Exercise Recommendations for Silky Terrier

 Physical activity for Silky Terrier should reflect their moderate (30-45 minutes daily) exercise needs and Toy (10 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Silky Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue — heavy breathing, slowing pace, reluctance to continue, lying down — warrant a rest break.
 Silky Terrier dogs with friendly, quick, keenly alert traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Silky Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Silky Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Silky Terrier